 In terms of viral infections, a seasonal variation in the incidence of DS has been noted, where the condition is seen more commonly when the prevalence of a viral infection in the community is greatest too.
 Though elevated viral titers are found in patients experiencing associated DS, viral components have not been isolated from the pericardium itself or the pleural effusion of these patients .

 Surgeries that result in greater damage to the myocardium (e.g., aortic valve replacement) are more likely to result in DS than those that cause less myocardial injury (e.g., mitral valve replacement).
-Though, it is important to note that DS can occur in patients that have undergone surgeries resulting in minimal trauma to the myocardium (e.g., needle puncture of a ventricle, CABG).
+It is, however, important to note that DS can occur in patients that have undergone surgeries resulting in minimal trauma to the myocardium (e.g., needle puncture of a ventricle, CABG).
 Therefore, it is difficult to determine whether the extent of myocardial damage predicts the incidence of DS .

 The exact cause of DS is unknown, though it is thought to be immune-mediated.
 Antimyocardial antibodies have been shown to be elevated in the blood of patients with DS, but it is unclear whether these antibodies are the cause or occur as a result of the syndrome.
 These antimyocardial antibodies are thought to target antigens that have become exposed through damage to the pericardium .

-Though most patients tend to present with a temperature between 100.4 F and 102.2 F (measured orally), occasionally spiking as high as 104 F, not all patients will appear concomitantly ill, and the fever generally will subside within 2 to 3 weeks.
+Though most patients tend to present with a temperature between 100.4 F and 102.2 F (measured orally), occasional reports of temperature as high as 104 F have been noted.
+Not all patients will appear concomitantly ill, and the fever generally will subside within 2 to 3 weeks.

 Children with DS may complain of chest pain that is worse with inspiration or while laying down.
 Emesis is often noted in children with DS that are at risk of impending cardiac tamponade.

 On physical examination, patients with DS are often tachycardic with a pericardial friction rub heard on auscultation.
-This characteristic pericardial friction rub may disappear, however, both with improvement in or worsening of accumulation of pericardial fluid.
-Additionally, patients may present with pulsus paradoxicus (e.g., greater than the 10mmHg decrease in blood pressure with inspiration, and decreased pulse amplitude palpated on the radial artery).
+This characteristic pericardial friction rub may disappear.
+This can be secondary to either improvement in or worsening of accumulation of pericardial fluid, and therefore cannot be used predictively.
+Additionally, patients may present with pulsus paradoxicus (greater than 10mmHg decrease in blood pressure with inspiration, and decreased pulse amplitude palpated on the radial artery).

 The standard diagnostic procedure and most sensitive imaging study for evaluating a patient with suspected DS is an echocardiogram (echo).
 An echo will allow for evaluation of the pericardial fluid, if present, and help discern the exact cause of reduced cardiac output (i.e., determine whether truly DS or another condition such as congestive heart failure).
 An echo will further allow for evaluation of ventricular contractility, in addition to assessment of the potential risk of cardiac tamponade (i.e., if cardiac chambers appear compressed by pericardial fluid).
 The more pericardial fluid that is accumulated, the easier it is to detect its presence by echocardiography .